NATIONAL GUARD BIRTHDAY

 National Guard Soldiers serve both community and country.
 Our versatility enables us to respond to domestic emergencies, overseas combat missions, counter-drug efforts, reconstruction missions, and more.
 The Guard always responds with speed, strength, and efficiency, helping to defend American freedom and ideals.

 From before the start of the American Revolution to Hurricane Katrina and beyond, the National Guard has provided support and protection for its citizens.

 HOW TO OBSERVE NATIONAL GUARD BIRTHDAY

 While not recognized as a Federal Holiday, National Guard members across the country celebrate the birth of the oldest military organization in the United States with galas, balls and birthday parties.
 Since the National Guard is an integral part of each state, commonwealth, and territory, we all have a reason to celebrate this birthday!
 Take time to recognize a National Guard soldier or airman you know.

 Use #NationalGuardBirthday to post on social media.

-On December 13 of 1636, a direct declaration by the Massachusetts General Court established for the first time in the American Colonies an official militia.
-The resolution required that all able-bodied men from age 16 to 60 were expected to join.
-While less-organized militia existed at the time, this legal document brought them together under a formal establishment.
-This organization today is known as the National Guard.
+On December 13 of 1636, a direct declaration by the Massachusetts General Court established an official militia for the first time in the American Colonies.
+The resolution required all able-bodied men from age 16 to 60 to join.
+While less-organized militia existed, this legal document brought them together under a formal establishment.
+We know this organization today as the National Guard.

-After the United States was formed and the country grew, each state established a militia.
+After the United States was formed, and the country grew, each state established a militia.
 However, Congress did not make the name National Guard official until 1933.
 When Congress amended the National Defense Act, they made the National Guard a separate component of the United States Army.
-While some states used the term National Guard before this time, individual state militia had various titles ranging from Mississippi’s State Guard to Indiana Legion.
+While some states used the term National Guard before this time, individual state militia had various titles.
+Two examples include the Mississippi State Guard and the Indiana Legion.

 After World War II, the newly established United States Airforce established the Air National Guard.